jessecrisologo/jessecrisologo/README.md

 Mechatronics Engineer (BASc, SFU) working in embedded firmware.
 Based in Vancouver, BC.

-Currently building field-oriented control for a BLDC gimbal mostor on STM32, writing communication and current loop from scratch
+Currently building field-oriented control for a BLDC gimbal mostor on STM32, writing commutation and current loop from scratch

 <!--